Best Gifts for New Moms (2020)

 Most moms I know including myself were reactive.
 Our babies weren’t sleeping well so we asked other moms about their best practices and looked up information online.

 Getting a sleep training book as a gift for a new mom might seem awkward and presumptuous.
-It’s a topic I wish was brought to my attention while I had the time to look into it.
+It’s a topic I wish I had a more intentionally planned for, especially because it’s difficult to undo your child’s sleep habits the older they get.

-You spend so much of your pregnancy days getting things for the baby like diapers, wipes, a crib.
-If I had known what I know now, I would have spent some time looking at a book like this sleep book.
+You spend so much of your days getting things for the baby and breastfeeding etc. If I had known what I know now, I would have spent more time as a new mom looking at a book like this sleep book.

 When I became a new mom, I didn’t put a lot of thought into the topic of how to manage the relationship with my husband.
 This was a mistake.